stevemclaugh/preservation-torrent/Setup.md

 apt-get -y install unzip
 ```

 Now download the Docker container we'll be using.
-This is my fork of [dperson's container](https://github.com/dperson/transmission) for the open-source bittorrent client [Transmission](https://transmissionbt.com), which includes Transmission's command-line tools for creating new torrents.
+This is my fork of [dperson's container](https://github.com/dperson/transmission) for the open-source bittorrent client [Transmission](https://transmissionbt.com), which includes a command-line tool for creating new torrents.

 ```
 docker pull stevemclaugh/transmission